 OUR COLLECTION — AFRICA — SOUTH AFRICA 20.
 ZULU BEADED DOLL NATIVITY

-The insert reads, “Missionaries of various denominations arrived in Zululand during the early days of white settlement, introducing Christianity to the Zulu people.
+A card included with the original Holy Family reads, “Missionaries of various denominations arrived in Zululand during the early days of white settlement, introducing Christianity to the Zulu people.
 Today, amongst other popular religious denominations in Zululand, is the Zionist Church, which is a separatist church that blends traditional African and Christian beliefs and rituals, producing a new religious form adapted to African needs.

 “Many small self-help projects have developed in recent years in order to uplift the Zulu women and help to supplement their incomes, whilst they are able to remain at home, continuing to tend their children as well as household and traditional chores.